“More than that, I know no other precedent of this kind anywhere throughout the history of mankind...."

 In Metropolitan Hilarion’s view, Russian history has “never witnessed such growth in religious faith as we have seen in the past twenty-eight years.”

 “More than that, I know no other precedent of this kind anywhere throughout the history of mankind.
 We are aware that the epoch of St. Constantine the Great in the fourth century was a time when churches were built everywhere and mass baptisms took place.
-But there is no statistics for that period, while we do have statistics for the epoch we live in,” he added.
+But there are no statistics for that period, while we do have statistics for the epoch we live in,” he added.

 Noting that today many say that modern society lives in the post-Christian era, the representative of the Russian Orthodox Church said that it is not felt in Russia.